Is Document AI expensive?

 Cost Optimization Strategies

-To keep costs predictable, I follow a strict workflow that includes pre-estimation and user confirmation.
+To keep costs predictable, I follow a workflow that starts with pre-estimation and user confirmation.

 1. Use OCR for Simple Text Extraction